 I returned to Glue Pots and Lemon Drops especially to see Lizzette Britton’s display of life size caravans outside her studio.
 Caravans I had expected, but Lizzette also created an outdoor space with tables, chairs and umbrellas.
 Her lovely granddaughter was on hand at the little caravan tea shop to serve cups of tea, coffee and sweet treats.
 It was a delightful surprise, right down to the caravan tea towel on the clothesline.

-Inside her studio Lizzette had a few hand-built clay caravans for sale, at least one had a sold sticker so I’m not sure how many will be left to sell this weekend.
+Inside her studio Lizzette had a few hand-built clay caravans for sale.
 There were also rockets and spaceships with miniature interior fit outs.
 Pick up a little torch and take a tour inside a miniature world, just one of the wonders at Whanganui Artists Open Studios.

 PS.
 Thanks to my Mum who navigated on Saturday, next year we’ll make a weekend of it.